huBioinfo/CytoCommunity/README.md

 ### Unsupervised CytoCommunity

-The input data of the unsupervised learning part of CytoCommunity algorithm is information of MERFISH Brain KNN graph, including cell type label, coordinates, edge index, gragh index and node attributes files and a image name list, seen in the folder "MERFISH_Brain_KNNgraph_Input".
+The example input data to the unsupervised learning mode of CytoCommunity is a KNN graph based on mouse brain MERFISH data, including cell type labels, cell spatial coordinates, edge index, gragh index and node attributes files and an image name list.
+These files can be found in the folder "MERFISH_Brain_KNNgraph_Input".

-Here comes the running process in Windows Powershell:
+Running steps in Windows Powershell:

 #### 1. Step0_Construct_KNNgraph.py

-Use step 0 to construct KNN graghs and prepare data for the following steps.
+Use step0 to construct KNN graghs and prepare data subsequent steps.

 ```
 (base) PS C:\Users\Lenovo> conda activate CytoCommunity